astroumd/lmtoy/docs/cheatsheet.md

 ## 5. PI remote execution

 Something needs to be written down how a remote PI webrun is impacted when new data arrives.

+## 6. Noteworthy Tricks

+1. It's possible to combine data across projects.
+An example is 2024-S1-UM-1, which is a followup from 2023-S1-UM-8

+2. Mosaic'd data of which the field names are different, need a trick in the mk_runs.py file.
+See 2024-S1-MX-2

+3. Using the "dunder" (double underscore) appendix to an obsnum, one can keep multiple versions (e.g. with different pipeline parameters).
+Eventually the **oid=** might solve this too.
+But manual labor mean you need to rename *all* affected obsnums as in this example:

+         mv 123456 123456__otfcal

+4. Removing all your jobs from the sbatch queue:

+         scancel $(squeue --me | tail +2 | awk '{print $1}')